 - It falls apart in the oil!
 You either did not mix the batter properly or it is too thin.

-- Alternative ingredients for papaya are: pumpkin (calabasa), carrots, potatoes, sweet potatoes.
+- Alternative ingredients for papaya and squash are: bean sprouts, carrots, potatoes, sweet potatoes.

 Vinegar dipping sauce

 - 1/2 cup vinegar

 - 2 cloves garlic (crushed)

 - In a large mixing bowl, mix together grated green papaya and grated squash.
 Set aside.3 cups green papaya, 2 cups calabasa (squash)

 - In a different mixing bowl.
 Mix together cornstarch, all-purpose flour, baking powder, salt and pepper.1 cup cornstarch, 1 cup all purpose flour, 1 tbsp baking powder, 1 tsp salt, 1 tsp ground black pepper